RushilPatel/material-ui-tree/README.md

 ####Running a Local Development Web Server
 To debug code and run end-to-end tests, it is often useful to have a local HTTP server.
-For this purpose, we have made available a local web server based on Node.js.
+You can use a simple python script to run the page on your local machine.

-From your terminal go to your repostiroy folder:
+From your terminal go to your repository folder:

     $ cd /path-to-my-folder/material-ui-tree